About the Scottish Fold Cat

-The first thing every one notices about the Scottish fold are his unusual ears, but once we get past that and his adorable looks, we see just how amazing of a house cat he really is.
+The first thing everyone notices about the Scottish fold is his unusual ears, but once we get past that and his adorable looks, we see just how amazing of a house cat he really is.

 The Scottish fold breed is a very affectionate cat and will be happy to follow you around from room to room to see what you’re up to and how he can get involved.
 He isn’t overly needy and will keep himself entertained when needed.

 Being an intelligent breed of cat, they can often be found rooting through cupboards and cabinets to find toys and snacks, don’t be surprised if he nicks a bit of food of your plate either.
 They enjoy a game of fetch and love to be stimulated with games and food puzzles.

 The Scottish does love a bit of lap time or at least a comfy spot next to you on the sofa.
 More often than not they prefer to have another cat around if your home is empty throughout the day, at the very least a cat-friendly dog.